Tracheoesophageal Fistula and Esophageal Atresia

 When a baby with a TE fistula swallows, liquid can pass through the connection between the esophagus and trachea.
 When this happens, liquid gets into your baby's lungs.
 This can cause pneumonia and other problems.

-Since the esophagus is in 2 parts, liquid that your baby swallows doesn’t pass as it should through the esophagus and reach the stomach.
+Since the esophagus is in two parts, liquid that your baby swallows doesn’t pass as it should through the esophagus and reach the stomach.
 This means your baby can't digest milk or other fluids.

 What causes TE fistula and esophageal atresia?